ivarconr/feature-toggles-presentation/CoDeOSL2015/outline.md

-- Something about about finn
+- Something about about FINN
- - Master == highway to producation
+ - Master == highway to production
- - How many times do we deploy code to producation every day?
+ - How many times do we deploy code to production every day?
  - Should be optimized for getting new code out.
 - Feature branches
  - What it is